Based on: Various short stories by Philip K. Dick

 Language/Crude Humor: +35 religious profanity (Jesus, Christ, God); +10 mild obscenities (h***, c**p, d**n); +30 scatological terms; four derogatory terms, including b***h; +70 f**k; characters talk about sex (see Sexual Content).

 Sexual Content: Men and women passionately kiss and have sex, including oral sex on woman.
 Two women passionately kiss and have sex (lesbianism).
 BDSM-type orgy shown.
 Nudity, including bare side breast of women shown (no nipple), skinny-dipping and bare back/buttocks of a man and women.
 Man and women in underwear and form-fitting clothes.
 Man looks at porn of alien humanoid female.
 Men and women talk about being sex positions, masturbation, molestation, androids as sex dolls, and rape.
 Underage boys talk about sexting.
 Orgasms heard several times through series.
+In fact, more sexting tips can be found on Lovedignity to help you get laid.

 Drug/Alcohol use: Alcohol and smoking, singing about drug use.